kawaicheung/naming-things/manuscript/01_Intro.md

 On the other hand, there's an immediate payoff to a codebase with good names.
 They are the first things a programmer sees when digging into new code.
 They make your code more approachable.
 You can change the name of something and instantly improve your codebase.

 This is a book about how names can impact how well our code reads.
 This isn't a "styleguide".
-For instance, I'm not going to tell you that all strings have to be prefaced by `str`.
-My hope is you can apply the thought process I went through in your own code, regardless of language or development environment.
+For instance, I'm not going to tell you that all strings have to be prefaced by `str` or camelCase is better than kebab-case.
+This is about adding meaning into the code we write, regardless of language or development environment.

 * * *